‘Project Runway’ Judge Nina Garcia Reveals She Is Getting A Double Mastectomy

 Nina concluded her letter by stating that she hopes her story will comfort other women going through a similar situation, and that despite her nerves at the moment, she knows she will be well taken care of during her recovery period.

-The Daily Mail noted that the reality TV star has been hard at work in the days before her operation not only with her publication, but in preparation for the next season of Project Runway, which will premiere on March 14.
+The Daily Mail noted that the reality TV star has been hard at work in the days before her operation not only with her publication, but also in preparation for the next season of Project Runway, which will premiere on March 14.